Dental Professionals Click Here!

 (Continued)

 1. Continue and expand fluoridation of community drinking water.
-Water fluoridation in the proper amounts (0.7 to 1.2 parts per million [ppm]) has been accepted as a safe, effective, and inexpensive method of preventing tooth decay.
+Water fluoridation in the proper amounts 0.7 ppm/L is the accepted safe, effective, and inexpensive method of preventing tooth decay.
 Adding fluoride to municipal drinking water also is an efficient strategy to reduce the inequalities in dental disease among Americans of all social strata.
 All persons should know whether or not their primary source of drinking water has an optimal level of fluoride.
 Approximately 100 million Americans currently do not receive the benefit of fluoridation.

 3. Use supplements and high concentration fluoride products judiciously.
 Fluoride supplements for children may best be prescribed for those who are at high risk for decay and who live in communities that have a low fluoride concentration in their drinking water.
 High concentration fluoride products, such as professionally applied gels, foams, and varnishes, also may best benefit children who are at high risk of decay.